Installing and Configuring ECS Service Broker for VMware Tanzu

 To overload a value determined from the Base URL, or if no Base URL was provided, complete the ECS Object Endpoint field by entering the URI/endpoint for the ECS S3 API.

-(Optional) For ECS Repository Prefix, enter a string used to prefix broker-created buckets and users.
+(Optional) For Broker Prefix, enter a string used to prefix broker-created buckets and users.
 For ECS Test Drive users, use your Namespace value here to ensure that there are no username conflicts between public users.

 (Optional) For Repository Endpoint, enter the URI/endpoint for the ECS S3 API that should be used for persisting broker metadata.
 This defaults to the object endpoint or base URL.

-(Optional) For Repository User, enter the name of the user that should be created/used for managing broker metadata.
+(Optional) For Repository User, enter the name of the user that should be created or used for managing broker metadata.

-(Optional) For Repository Bucket, enter the name of the bucket that should be created/used for managing broker metadata.
+(Optional) For Repository Bucket, enter the name of the bucket that should be created or used for managing broker metadata.

 Navigate to Catalog Service 1.

 Review settings for catalog service and plans.
-These settings define the services available in the PCF marketplace.
+These settings define the services available in the VMware Tanzu marketplace.
 If any changes are made, click Save.

 Review the remaining catalog services.
-Services 4 and 5 are both disabled by default, but available for customization.
+Services 2, 3, 4 and 5 are disabled by default, but available for customization.

 Note: File-enabled buckets and Namespace services will not function on ECS Test Drive.